-Melissa Surdez, Metastatic Liver & Warrior, To Host Komen CSNJ’s MORE THAN PINK Walk
+Melissa Surdez, Metastatic Liver & Warrior, Ready for the 2019 Komen CSNJ MORE THAN PINK Walk

 Written by Juliana Baumann, a guest blogger for Komen CSNJ and a Women’s Leadership student at Clemson University

-Motivational, kind, authentic, resilient and passionate — these are just a few of the words used to describe Melissa Surdez, Komen CSNJ supporter, board of directors member and this year’s MORE THAN PINK Walk host AND top fundraiser.
+Motivational, kind, authentic, resilient and passionate — these are just a few of the words used to describe Melissa Surdez, Komen CSNJ supporter, board of directors member and the 2017 MORE THAN PINK Walk host and event top fundraiser.

 Melissa’s accomplishment list is exceptional and her larger-than-life personality can fill a room with smiles in an instant.
 Melissa is a high-energy, true to heart Jersey girl who’s positive, go-getter attitude has led her through life, even through the toughest times.